 Site Scan now uses computer vision to detect certain types of ground control points in aerial photos.
 The model is trained to detect orange or white spray painted X's and white and black checkerboard patterns.
 Overall detection becomes more accurate as more photos are processed with our model.

-When GCPs have been autodetected in a flight, and there is already a GCP set uploaded to that project, there will be an additional button in the Ground Control Point layer dropdown called "Review Detected GCPs".
+Now, when GCPs have been autodetected in a flight, and there is already a GCP set uploaded to that project, there will be an additional button in the Ground Control Point layer dropdown called "Review Detected GCPs".